LDMX-Software/ldmx-software.github.io/src/developing/whyyyy.md

 - Write our own custom solution sharing common tasks (I don't like this because it puts more developing load on us.)
 - Don't attempt to share tasks and rely on documentation (I don't like this because it puts more documentation load on us.)

-As mentioned earlier, there are [many programs satisfying the "task runner" description](https://github.com/search?q=task%20runner&type=repositories) and - while I am very committed to having _a_ task runner - I am not very committed to any particular task runner.
+As mentioned earlier, there are many programs satisfying the "task runner" description (just search "task runner" on GitHub) and - while I am very committed to having _a_ task runner - I am not very committed to any particular task runner.
 I chose `just` because I liked how easy it was to install, how simple the syntax is for defining tasks (or what it calls "recipes"), and its [promise of stability](https://just.systems/man/en/backwards-compatibility.html).
 Perhaps a different task runner more well-suited to our purposes will come along and